nana-ntim/FarmSafe/README.md

 This project is a Flask application designed as part of the Intro to AI course final project.
 This README file will guide you on how to set up and host this application on a local server or on the cloud using Vercel.

+You can find a live demonstration of this app using this link: https://youtu.be/24pn_CPyFLo

 ## Table of Contents

 1. [Project Overview](#project-overview)